0x888e/certs/README.md

 ## STEP 4: Conversion to wpa_supplicant-compatible configuration files

-Use the appropriate version of [mfg_dat_decode](https://www.devicelocksmith.com/2018/12/eap-tls-credentials-decoder-for-nvg-and.html) with the resulting mfg.dat/calibration_01.bin and root certs produced by this script.
+Use [mfgdat](https://github.com/abrender/mfgdat) (or alternatively, mfg_dat_decode) with the resulting mfg.dat/calibration_01.bin and root certs produced by this script.

 ## STEP 5: Cleanup